krasimir/react-in-patterns/patterns/dependency-injection/README.md

 }
 ```

 The `title` is hidden in a middle layer (higher-order component) where we pass it as a prop to the original `Title` component.
 That's all nice but it solves only half of the problem.
-Now we don't have to pass the `title` down the tree but how this data will reach the `enhance.jsx` helper.
+Now we don't have to pass the `title` down the tree but how this data reaches the `inject.jsx` helper.

-## Using React's context
+## Using React's context (prior v.
+16.3)

 React has the concept of [*context*](https://facebook.github.io/react/docs/context.html).
 The *context* is something that every component may have access to.
 It's something like an [event bus](https://github.com/krasimir/EventBus) but for data.
-A single model which we can access from everywhere.
+A single *store* which we access from everywhere.

 ```js
 // a place where we'll define the context